 At the outbreak of war, he attended a staff course in England.
 He remained there to join his battery in December 1939.
 After a brief appointment as Brigade Major Royal Artillery, 1st Canadian Division, he commanded the 8th Army Field Regiment (Self-propelled).
 The following year he became the 1st Canadian Corps initial Counter-Bombardment Officer.
 Concurrent with promotion to Brigadier in the spring of 1942, he assumed the post of Commander Royal Artillery, 3rd Canadian Division, followed by appointment as Commander Corps Royal Artillery, 1 Canadian Corps in December 1943.

 While on the Ortona front, he became concerned with the inability of the Counter-Battery Organization to deal with enemy mortars effectively.
 Under his guidance, a dedicated Counter-Mortar Organization was developed and fielded.

 In the post-war era, Brigadier Plow organized the Directorate of Armament Development and the Directorate of Artillery at Army Headquarters.
-He commanded British Columbia Area for one year followed by a two-year appointment as the Senior Canadian Liaison Officer, London, England.
+He commanded British Columbia Area for one year, followed by a two-year appointment as the Senior Canadian Liaison Officer, London, England.
 Concurrent with promotion to Major-General in February 1951, he was appointed to command Eastern Command, a position he held until his retirement in 1958.
 He enjoyed the life and the people of Halifax and quickly earned their respect and cooperation.

-Major-General Plow died at Brockville, Ontario, on 25 April 1988.
+He died in Brockville, Ontario, on 25 April 1988.